 - Polynesian Punch (No-Booze Brews)

 If you enjoy this enchanted South Seas hideaway, you need to also check out Al’s hideaway bar called The Four Deuces.
 This pre-show lounge at Capone’s dinner show offers Al’s Famous Rum Runner and many other cocktails.
-Ordering drinks here will not cause any special effects, but it may get you in on an innocent game of cards with the wise guys.
+Ordering drinks here will not cause any special effects, but it may get you “made” with the wise guys.
 Like Sam, Al offers non-alcoholic options and a little something for everyone.

 Reservations are NOT required at Trader Sam’s Grog Grotto.
 At times the wait can be a couple of hours!
 They are open 4:00 p.m. to midnight daily.
 For more information, visit Trader Sam’s website.
 If you want to visit Al Capone’s dinner show, reservations ARE encouraged.
 Get cheap dinner show tickets by ordering them online at half price.